rond3vs/4thelazy/src/content/blog/freelance-contracts.md

 title: "Freelance contracts: Dos and don'ts"
 description: "Protect your work with these essential contract tips"
 pubDate: 2025-03-01
-image: "/images/freelance-contracts.png"

 tags: ["Cleaning"]
 type: "Article"
 ---

-# Freelance contracts: Dos and don'ts

-As a lazy freelancer, you don't want to waste time dealing with contract issues.
-Here's the straightforward advice you need.

 ## The Dos